Skip to content

 Strategy 5

-Transportation emissions account for 24% of the greenhouse gas emissions in the city.1 Nationally, light-duty vehicles, which includes passenger cars and light-duty trucks, account for 59% of greenhouse gas emissions from the transportation sector, while medium- and heavy-duty trucks account for 23%.2
+As of 2018, Transportation emissions account for 24% of the greenhouse gas emissions in the city.1 Nationally, in 2018, light-duty vehicles, which include passenger cars and light-duty trucks, account for 59% of greenhouse gas emissions from the transportation sector, while medium- and heavy-duty trucks account for 23%.2

 Working to mitigate the impact of freight-related greenhouse gas emissions, including freight delivered via small vehicles is an important part of reaching our climate goals.
 Evaluating and working to make bicycles, delivery trikes and other small electric vehicles more attractive for deliveries is part of the work to lower greenhouse gas emissions coming from freight.